Blog Entry 1

 Thomas Boswell, From “How Life Imitates the World Series”

 “Double Play, Citizens Bank Park, 2008″, 36″ x 60”, oil on canvas

 This blog begins, as almost every baseball story does, with a child emerging from darkness and smoke.
 Dad and Uncle Tom are just ahead, leading the way out into the light to look down on a perfect green field.
-The Cardinals take infield in their home whites with red piping, throwing the ball around effortlessly while the dark right field grandstand and light standards rise up behind them.
+The Cardinals are taking infield in their home whites with red piping, throwing the ball around effortlessly while the dark right field grandstand and light standards rise up behind them.
 It is July in St. Louis, 1961.

 The Cardinals beat the Phillies that day.
 I was shocked when the Phillies took an early lead because, being an avid reader of the St Louis Dispatch sports page, I knew they were in the middle of a losing streak that would eventually grow to a record breaking 26 games.
 More shocking would have been the knowledge that I would eventually move to Philadelphia, marry, help raise a family and become a die hard Phillies fan.
-That is the way it goes with lives and baseball affections, there are always surprising twists and turns.

 The idea of painting all 30 major League BallParks came to me after completing a commission of Petco Park in San Diego.
 I tried to get everything into the painting.
 In addition to the, field, stands, scoreboard, fans etc. I choose a high vista that harked back to the days when I would sketch in watercolor from the stands.
 From there I could see the city in the background, the Pacific Ocean behind the Western Metal Supply Building, a Southwest Airlines jet skimming between downtown office buildings before landing, as they do in San Diego, in other words, Kit and Kaboodle.

 Petco Park, oil on canvas, 36 x 60